British Columbia Highway 2

-Route details
+Route description

 Highway 2 of the present day is 42 km long.
 It starts in Dawson Creek at its junction with Highway 97, and proceeds southeast for 39 km past the small settlement of Pouce Coupe, to its junction with Highway 52 near Tupper.
 Highway 2 connects with Alberta Highway 43 at the provincial border, 3 km southeast of Tupper.